slashdevsda/sit/README.md

 ## Ini file

-When incoked, `sit` looks for an `sit.ini` file located in your current directory.
+When invoked, `sit` looks for an `sit.ini` file located in your current directory.
 This file primarily avoids very long command lines.